What is neuroanatomy?

-The limbic system is involved in memory and emotion.
+The limbic system is involved in "fight, flight, feeding, and fornication."

-Known as the "sensory weigh station" of the brain, the thalamus receives information from the spinal cord and routes it to the appropriate part of the forebrain for further processing.
+Known as the "sensory way station" of the brain, the thalamus receives information from the spinal cord and routes it to the appropriate part of the forebrain for further processing.

 The hypothalamus controls the endocrine system, as well as metabolic functions like libido, body temperature, hunger, and thirst.